rvsrvs/jasdev.github.io/_posts/2018-5-20-ladder-construction.md

 type: essay
 ---

 We’re at a point where the value of our education system is starting to be questioned—with freely available course material and [MOOCs](https://en.wikipedia.org/wiki/Massive_open_online_course) being cited as _possible_ alternatives.
 On defense, increased serendipity and facility access have surfaced amongst the many justifications for the system’s existence.
 Yet, I’m beginning to realize a more fundamental concept that universities afford us: ladder construction.
-Just because the coursework is available online, doesn’t imply we can make effective traversals of that content.
+Just because the coursework is available online doesn’t imply we can make effective traversals of that content.
 Schooling provides said content _and_ constructs a “ladder”—allowing us to focus on climbing through the material, instead of trying to simultaneously climb a ladder we’re building.

 School is one of the many forms ladders can take.
 My peers who made the least turbulent transitions after graduation were those who could go from the single-track ladder of college to climbing multiple ladders—knowing when to delegate construction externally versus internal construction.